itavares/bearCTFmini/README.md

+## Forensics
+For this challenge, you need to connect to our little server.
+The file will be in there :
+### ` ssh bear@34.201.166.179 ` | password: bearCTF
+### Directory: Forensics | file: `haha.txt`
+Can you find the flag in file?
+This would be really tedious to look through manually, something tells me there is a better way.

 ## Exploitation
 For this challenge, you need to connect to our little server.
 The file will be in there :
 ### ` ssh bear@34.201.166.179 ` | password: bearCTF
+### Directory: Exploitation | file: `vuln`